stolostron/stolostron/dev-preview/README.md

 - [ACM Add-on for Multicluster Mesh](#ACM-Add-on-for-Multicluster-Mesh)
 ## Ansible Collection & Inventory Plugin

-This Ansible Collection allows your operations teams to stay in their comfort zone and leverage Ansible to orchestrate multicluster operations in kubernetes with Red Hat Advanced Cluster Management for Kubernetes and Multicluster Engine.
+This Ansible Collection allows your operations teams to stay in their comfort zone and leverage Ansible to orchestrate multicluster operations in kubernetes with Red Hat Advanced Cluster Management for Kubernetes (RHACM) and Multicluster Engine (MCE).
 This Ansible collection also includes an inventory plugin, which registers all ACM-managed cluters within the Ansible Inventory, allowing you to use your entire toolbelt of Ansible collections conventiently agiainst your fleet of clusters.

 **Repository**: [stolostron/ocmplus.cm](https://github.com/stolostron/ocmplus.cm)